john-kheir/home/docs/gettingstarted/virtualbox.md

-# Installing G8OS using AYS
+# Installing Core0 on VirtualBox

 Steps: